 While in Colloquium classes students have the opportunity take trips to theatres, lectures, concert halls, other community college campuses and research and scientific centers or laboratories, etc.

 These learning experiences may occur during or outside of class time, as necessary.
 The Honors student is expected to participate in four events per semester and to write a reflective response paper for each one.

 In addition, students visit Arizona’s public universities (ASU, NAU, and Uof A) during the two semesters of Colloquium I and II.

 In order to graduate from the Honors Program, students complete at least nine credits (3 courses) of “extended courses” as well as three Honors Seminars.

-The extended courses taken for Honors credit enable academically talented students in the Honors Program to chose “regular courses”–those found in the regular curriculum–but to imbue them with extended depth.
+The extended courses taken for Honors credit enable academically talented students in the Honors Program to chose “regular courses”–those found in CAC–but to imbue them with extended depth.
 These three selected courses extend the curriculum by giving students and faculty opportunities to work closely together on in-depth projects, which often focus on individual interests within the subject area of the extended course.
 For example, the student might want Honors credit for a literature course (LIT 201, for example) and might want to do a project that involves an in-depth study of epistolary writing to extend its relevance on a personal level.

 General Procedure for Extended Courses